FREQUENTLY ASKED QUESTIONS

 What are the District's most significant future challenges?

 Funding remains one of the biggest challenges for the Falcon Fire Protection District, which serves one of the fastest growing areas in El Paso County.
 FFPD has one of the lowest mill levies of any county fire district, which impacts our ability to hire staff, replace aging equipment, build new fire stations, and invest in current firefighting technology in order to better serve District residents.
-In 2017, residential property assessment rates were reduced as mandated by the Gallagher Amendment.

 Where does the District get its funding?